isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 </p>
 <p>Using TradeTrust-enabled electronic Bills of Lading (eBL) may help to
 improve cash conversion cycle for businesses as it reduces time lag due to delays in paper document delivery.
-Secure financing from banks or financiers using collateral security over Fractionalised eBL makes financing with smaller fractions of assets through financial platforms possible.</p>
-<p></p>
+Tokenizing Real-World Assets (RWA) for electronic Bills of Lading (eBL) creates the possibility of fractionalized financing with multiple financiers for the same eBL.</p>
 <p></p>
 </li>
 <li>